|

 solo material from each of the Splatter members.
 In this

-way, they are able to create a virtual double-trio, or
+way, they were able to create a virtual double-trio, or

 any combination derived from it.
-The custom discs are
+The custom discs were

-unmarked so that the players are unable to plan anything
+unmarked so that the players were unable to plan anything

 in advance - which is exactly how they like it!
-A 1996
+The 1996

 limited edition CD (25 copies) called Recombinance